 Self-Administered Treatments for Low Back Pain

-No matter what the cause of low back pain, the goal is to “break the cycle” vs get rid of it.
+No matter what the cause of low back pain, the goal is to “break the pain cycle” rather than simply get rid of the pain.

 But how?
 There are lots of ways to treat low back pain.
 Here are some of the most popular: